slevithan/parseuri/README.md

 * `URL` throws e.g. if not given a protocol, and in many other cases of valid (but not supported) and invalid URIs. `parseUri` makes a best case effort even with partial or invalid URIs and is extremely good with edge cases.
 * `URL`’s rules don’t allow correctly handling many non-web protocols.
 For example, `URL` doesn’t throw on any of `'git://localhost:1234'`, `'ssh://myid@192.168.1.101'`, or `'t2ab:///path/entry'`, but it also doesn’t get their details correct since it treats everything after `<non-web-protocol>:` up to `?` or `#` as part of the `pathname`.
 * `parseUri` includes a “friendly” parsing mode (in addition to its default mode) that handles human-friendly URLs like `'example.com/index.html'` as expected.
-* `parseUri` includes extensible support for second-level domains that should be treated as part of the top-level domain.
+* `parseUri` supports providing a list of second-level domains that should be treated as part of the top-level domain (ex: `co.uk`).

 Conversely, `parseUri` is single-purpose and doesn’t apply normalization.
-You can of course use a URI normalizer separately, if you need that.
+You can of course use a URI normalizer separately, or build one on top of `parseUri`.

 `parseUri`’s [demo page](https://slevithan.github.io/parseuri/demo/?urlStandard=true) allows easily comparing with `URL`’s results.